Northern Lights Cruises

 Naturalist guides are on deck ready to identify the direction to look and explain the science and history of the aurora.
 Many cruises have professional photographers to help you get the perfect shot.
 There may be presentations after dinner to illuminate more detail.

 Some northern lights cruise ships may have indoor observatories with tall windows or skylights designed to view the lights in warmth.
-Two expedition ships, the National Geographic Resolution and National Geographic Endurance have on-deck “igloos” where guest can spend the night staring into the heavens.
+Two expedition ships, the National Geographic Resolution and National Geographic Endurance have on-deck “igloos” where guests can spend the night staring into the heavens.
 Be sure to sign up immediately upon embarkation; advanced reservations are not accepted.
+A third ship, the Douglas Mawson, has on-deck igloo lounges.

 Photographing the northern lights from a cruise ship can be challenging.
 Long exposures from a moving ship can come out blurry.
 But with the right equipment and advice from onboard photographers you’ll have images and memories to last a lifetime.